oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

    the corresponding variable.
 The last VAR also receives any remainig pieces.
    - If no VARs are given, assign to the variable `$REPLY`.

-Note: This slow, "parsing" algorithm can also be confusing and cumbersome to tame with `-r`, `IFS=` and further options.
+Note: This slow "parsing" algorithm can also be confusing and cumbersome to tame with `-r`, `IFS=`, and further options.
 Therefore, YSH provides `--long` flags for clean verbatim, and fast modes documented in [ysh-read](#ysh-read).

 Flags: